William

 Planning Permission?
 Pause for thought here

-Read the 'mitigation' section in the bat survey report as you might need to organise bat measures months in advance of work starting.
+Bats are now a major issue in implementing planning permissions - if your consent involved having a bat survey done read the 'mitigation' section in the bat survey report as you might need to organise bat measures months in advance of work starting.

-Note the additional restrictions within the National Park - notably, side extensions to houses, and windows - including rooflights, to side elevations may now require consent (and 'side' of a house could be open to interpretation in some cases).
+Note the additional restrictions within the National Park ('Designated Land') - notably, side extensions to houses, and windows - including rooflights, to side elevations may now require consent (and 'side' of a house could be open to interpretation in some cases).

 Extensions are still OK in principle and appropriate commercial uses are still encouraged.